This is the first part in a series: Business Blogging for Accountants, Lawyers and Other Business Owners and Practice Managers.

 We are hearing a lot of talk these days: “The end of business blogging…,” The death of business blogging…,” yada yada.
 And truly, blogging stats are going down a bit from previous all time highs.
-What with the many other channels of reader engagement, Twitter, Facebook, and LinkedIn, among others, it might not seem worthwhile to start or maintain a blog at your business website.
+What with the many other channels of reader engagement, Twitter, Facebook, and LinkedIn, among others, it might not seem worthwhile to start or maintain a blog at your practice website.

 See also - Blogging Made Easy 101